panjunbingtj/whale/SECURITY.md

 This config file also needs to be owned by root and *not* have world nor group write permissions.

 ### Impersonating a user
-A storm client may submit requests on behalf of another user.
+A Whale client may submit requests on behalf of another user.
 For example, if a `userX` submits an oozie workflow and as part of workflow execution if user `oozie` wants to submit a topology on behalf of `userX` it can do so by leveraging the impersonation feature.
 In order to submit a topology as some other user, you can use the `StormSubmitter.submitTopologyAs` API.
 Alternatively you can use `NimbusClient.getConfiguredClientAs` to get a nimbus client as some other user and perform any nimbus action (i.e., kill/rebalance/activate/deactivate) using this client.